isabella232/limitless-flows-blueprint/blueprint/index-hold.md

 ![Headless integration flow](images/001.png "Headless integration flow")

-You can learn more about Limitless GigCX and Genesys at: [https://www.limitlesstech.com/genesys/](https://www.limitlesstech.com/genesys/ "Goes to the GigCX with Limitless and Genesys page").
+You can learn more about Limitless GigCX and Genesys [here](https://www.limitlesstech.com/genesys/ "Goes to the GigCX with Limitless and Genesys page").

 # Implementation steps